caiks/TBOT03/README.md

 random|model_2|398500|4276|1.07302|93.39|49.22|2.12|2.16|52.61|-0.08|118|259|141|2150.52|57.61|368.25|0.634770|-0.258065
 interest|model_2|398500|4274|1.07252|92.63|56.62|5.02|1.95|57.50|7.22|119|289|170|2101.32|55.95|379.68|0.621137|-0.250982

+Now at 398,500 *events* the *model* size, at 4,274 versus 4,276, is very similar, and the hit length is similar, although the hits is a little higher.
+The margin difference of 7.3% is not much less than at 52,700 *events*, so we can guess that the random mode has caught up with the interest mode, rather than interest mode falling behind.

-We then added two more of the *likelihood* measure statistics - the average *likelihood*, which is not split into positive or negative, and the hit *likelihood*, which shows the average *likelihood* for the goal *slices* as they are hit.
+We then added two more *likelihood* measure statistics - the 'average *likelihood*', which is not split into positive or negative, and the 'hit *likelihood*', which shows the average *likelihood* for the goal *slices* as they are hit.

-We found that the interest runs are highly variable, e.g.
+As we continued testing we found that the interest runs are highly variable, e.g. if we compare at 32,600 *events* in these runs,

 type|model|events|fuds|fuds/sz/thrshld|effective|decidable|successful|expected|null|marg|live|goals|hits|hit length|slice size|parent size|likelihood|hit likelihood|+ve likelihood|-ve likelihood
 ---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---